aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ### CHAPTER 14.
 COMPONENT COUPLING

-The next **three principles** deal with the **relationships between components**.
+The next **3 principles** deal with the **relationships between components**.
 Here again we'll run into **tension between develop-ability and logical design**.
 The forces that impinge upon the architecture are technical, political and volatile.

 #### THE ACYCLIC DEPENDENCIES PRINCIPLE